 This course provides a survey of international laws and regulations affecting the international business arena.
 A special emphasis will be placed on the evolving changes in international regulation and its impact on multinational companies.
 Prerequisites: None.
-Lecture Hrs: 4o.Lab Hrs: o.
+Lecture Hrs: 40.Lab Hrs: 0.
 Other Hrs: o.